-1. For purposes of this Section C. the term "Employment Taxes" shall mean, at any

-- given time, the total of income taxes withheld and unemployment insurance taxes 1 2 incurred by an employer which are held by the employer and not yet paid to the 3 appropriate government entity.
-2. All Employment Taxes are to be reported quarterly unless the total amount of 4 5 Employment Taxes owed by the employer shall not exceed \$2,500 for the calendar year in which case the Employment Taxes are to be reported annually.
-6 a.
-All reports of Employment Taxes shall be filed and submitted to (insert state rule) 7 8 on such forms as are prescribed by said agency.
-9 b.
-All payments of Employment Taxes shall be made in accordance with the 10 schedule set forth at Section C.3. of this Article III of the Act to [insert state 11 agency].
-12 COMMENT 13 14 This provision anticipates a rather substantial administrative change in States' physical collection of withholding and unemployment insurance taxes.
-Currently, these taxes are 15 16 collected by two separate entities - the income taxing authorities and the entity responsible for administering the unemployment insurance law.
-As drafted, this section of the Act would require 17 the collection function to be conducted by the same agency or department which would then be 18 19 responsible for the ministerial act of properly allocating the funds between the State's income 20 taxing authority and the department responsible for enforcing the State's unemployment compensation law.
-21 22 23 Ideally, this same "collection" agency will be able to verify compliance with both the income tax withholding and unemployment insurance tax laws because there will be no divergence 24 25 between those laws regarding the definition of wages; at least to the extent of the conforming 26 items set out in this Act.
-27 28 29 30 3.
-All Employment Taxes shall be paid according to the following schedule. - a.
-Provided the total Employment Taxes then currently owed by an employer is
+(1) All employment taxes must be reported quarterly unless the total amount of

+- employment taxes owed by the employer does not exceed \$2,500 for the calendar year, in which case the employment taxes are to be reported annually. - (2) All reports of employment taxes must be filed and submitted to [insert state rule] on forms prescribed by [the responsible state agency]. - (3) All payments of employment taxes must be made by the employer to the [insert appropriate state agency] in accordance with the following schedule:

+This provision anticipates a rather substantial administrative change in States' physical collection of withholding and unemployment insurance taxes.
+Currently, these taxes are collected by two separate entities - the income taxing authorities and the entity responsible for administering the unemployment insurance law.
+As drafted, this section of the Act would require the collection function to be conducted by the same agency or department which would then be responsible for the ministerial act of properly allocating the funds between the State's income taxing authority and the department responsible for enforcing the State's unemployment compensation law.

+Ideally, this same "collection" agency will be able to verify compliance with both the income tax withholding and unemployment insurance tax laws because there will be no divergence between those laws regarding the definition of wages; at least to the extent of the conforming items set out in this Act.

-1 equal to or less than \$2,500,the Employment Taxes shall be paid to the State no 2 later than January 31 of the year immediately following the end of a calendar year.
-3 4 b.
-Provided the total Employment Taxes then currently owed by an employer is 5 greater than \$2,500 but equal to or less than \$5,000, the Employment Taxes shall 6 be paid to the State on July 30 and January 31 of each year.
-7 c.
-At any time the total of Employment Taxes then currently owed by an employer is 8 greater than \$5,000, but less than \$50,000, the Employment Taxes shall be paid to 9 the State no later than the 15 th day of the calendar month immediately following 10 the calendar month in which this \$5,000 threshold amount is attained.
-11 d.
-At any time the total of Employment Taxes then currently owed by an employer is 12 greater than \$50,000 but less than or equal to \$100,000, the Employment Taxes 13 shall be paid to the State no later than the 3 rd business day immediately following 14 the last Friday of the semi-weekly period at which this \$50,000 threshold amount 15 is attained.
-16 e.
-At any time the total of Employment Taxes then currently owed by an employer is 17 greater than \$100,000, the Employment Taxes shall be paid to the State no later 18 than three working days following the day this \$100,000, threshold amount is 19 attained.
-20 21 COMMENT 22 23 24 taxes and uner payment thresholds and dates as well as filing dates for both withheld income imployment insurance taxes are specified by statute only in general terms.
-The left to the various concerned administrative agencies.
+- (A) If the total employment taxes then currently owed is \$2,500 or less, no later than January 31 of the year immediately following the end of the calendar year the taxes become due; - (B) If the total employment taxes then currently owed is greater than \$2,500 but no more than \$5,000, on July 30 and January 31 of each year; - (C) If the total owed by an employer is greater than \$5,000, but no more than \$50,000, no later than the 15th day of the calendar month immediately following the calendar month in which the amount owed exceeds \$5,000; - (D) If the total then currently owed is greater than \$50,000 but no more than \$100,000, no later than the 3rd business day immediately following the last Friday of the semi-weekly period in which the amount owed exceeds \$50,000;

+(E) If the total then currently owed is greater than \$100,000, no later than three business days following the day the amount owed exceeds \$100,000.

+In general payment thresholds and dates as well as filing dates for both withheld income taxes and unemployment insurance taxes are specified by statute only in general terms.
+The specifics are left to the various concerned administrative agencies.
 However, to enhance the possibilities of conformity, this recommended provision is set forth with greater detail than is found in most current state statutes.